SEERNET/developer-docs/docs/authentication.md

 ---

 DeepAffects uses API keys to allow access to the API.
 You can register a new DeepAffects API key at our [developer portal](https://developers.deepaffects.com).
-DeepAffects expects for the API key to be included in all API requests to the server along with the base url
+DeepAffects expects for the API key to be included in all API requests to the server along with the base url.

 <!--DOCUSAURUS_CODE_TABS-->